rhumb-lang/rhi/docs/05_project_structure.md

 ### 5\.6 Catalogs

-Catalog files serves a dual purpose: they are both the **Dependency Manifest** (Human Intent) and the **Integrity Anchor** (Machine Reality).
+Catalog files serve a dual purpose: they are both the **Dependency Manifest** (Human Intent) and the **Integrity Anchor** (Machine Reality).
 Rhumb differentiates between **Code Dependencies** (YAML Strings) and **Resource Dependencies** (YAML Strings inside Arrays).
 They must have the same name as the